Manthan1310/Banking-system-gui/README.md

 * Allow for the user to deposit money | update file
 * Allow for the user to ithdraw money | update file
 * Allow for the user to ew balance and personal details

+# remove comment from img code where ever it it to upload img on the output
+# i have kept it in comment because i was getting error